Academic Hiring Guidelines for the University Search Process

 Search Waiver Procedures

 Each year a few appointments are made and some promotions are granted without going through the standard search procedures.
 These positions are eligible for search waiver requests due to (a) the existence of statutory or other policy guidelines governing the appointment or search process; (b) the unique talents and skills required for the position; or (c) urgent departmental/unit teaching needs that cannot be addressed through the normal search process (i.e., increased class enrollment at the beginning of a semester requiring an immediate teaching appointment).
 Search waivers should be used for appointing individuals to positions within jobs groups in the academic Affirmative Action Plan.
 Individuals may be external to the University or may be employed in an exempt position.
-Any request for a search waiver should include documentation of how the individual for whom the waiver is sought was identified.
+A request for a search waiver must include a justification detailing evidence for why a search cannot be conducted, efforts made to seek underrepresented candidates, how the individual for whom the waiver is sought was identified, and confirmation of no others at the university with similar duties or titles eligible to compete for the position.

 Note: The eligibility of a position for a search waiver does not exempt a position from affirmative action requirements and equal employment opportunity regulations, including documenting good faith efforts to achieve diversity and ensuring non-discrimination.